Janie (2006 film)

 Janie is a short film, written and directed by Christine Shin.
-Janie was selected as the 2005 Charles and Lucille King Finishing Fund.

-Janie, a 9-year-old girl, has a perfect life as an only daughter in a loving family.
-Her life, however, gets completely shattered when Ben, the little brother she never knew existed, unexpectedly shows up to live with her family.

-Janie was first released in the United States on February 26, 2006 as a part of the East Lansing Children's Film Festival, which is an offshoot of the East Lansing Film Festival.
+Janie was selected as the 2005 Charles and Lucille King Finishing Fund.Janie was first released in the United States on February 26, 2006 as a part of the East Lansing Children's Film Festival, which is an offshoot of the East Lansing Film Festival.
 It stars Blaine Saunders, Tanner Maguire, Deborah Quayle, John Miailovich, and Katrina Feickert.

 Synopsis

 Janie, a 9-year-old girl, has a perfect life as an only daughter in a loving family.
 Her life, however, gets completely shattered when Ben, the little brother she never knew existed, unexpectedly shows up to live with her family.